 Other important points regarding PA online gambling security

-The regulations designed by PGCB are expected to include several security measures specifically designed to:
+The regulations designed by PGCB will include several security measures specifically designed to:

 - Ensure player balances are held in a separate account from operating funds